 How Does it Work?

-During a typical session, you will be asked to connect with traumatic experiences in your life, or things that trigger them.
+During a typical session, you will be asked to relive traumatic experiences in your life, or things that trigger them.
 It will only be for a short period of time and in a controlled setting.
-During this time, a therapist directs the movements of your eyes in a rhythmic pattern or perhaps has you tap on both shoulders or knees in an alternating fashion, creating what is called bilateral stimulation.
+During this time, a therapist directs the movements of your eyes in a rhythmic pattern.

-The bilateral stimulation help to dampen the severe impact of the traumatic event by allowing you to process the emotions and experiences that are troubling you.
+The rapid eye movements help to dampen the severe impact of the traumatic event.
 The technique gives less power to the trauma and allows you to take control over your own thoughts.

 One reason EMDR has become so popular is that it speeds up the healing process for some people.
 But that depends on the type of trauma you’re dealing with and whether you’ve sought treatment before.
 It is, by no means, a “quick fix”.
-In fact, there are eight different phases of the EMDR process each client goes through.
-Before processing even begins, several phases happen to prepare you for processing:
+In fact, there are eight different phases of the EMDR process each patient has to go through.
+They are:

-2. Preparing to work through painful past experiences
+- Preparing your mind to work through painful past experiences

 As you might expect, it can be an intense process, but that’s exactly why it is so effective in helping you work through some of the hardest experiences of your life.